🛳️ Cruise Automatic Gratuity or not to Gratuity

 They don’t feel they should be tipping back of house crew, which is not typical in other venues.

-My choice is to vote NO to automatic gratuities and I had it removed on my trip.
+My choice is NO to automatic gratuities.
+I remove it on my cruises.
 If staff need to be compensated more, then it’s the cruise line’s responsibility to pay them, not mine.
-I prefer direct tipping, which makes cruise gratuities comparable to land resorts and enables me to budget and make an informed decision on whether my next trip is on land or at sea.

 Where does this all lead?